standard-webhooks/standard-webhooks/spec/standard-webhooks.md

 ##### Additional considerations:

-- Signing keys should be unique per endpoint for symmetric signatures, and unique per endpoint (or potentially customer) for asymmetric signatures.
+- Signing keys should be unique per endpoint for symmetric signatures.
 Reusing keys across customers can lead to security issues!
-- It's almost always recommended to choose symmetric signatures when possible, as the performance implications of asymmetric signatures are quite severe.
+- While most webhook implementations use symmetric signatures due to simplicity, ubiquity of implementations, and performance; asymmetric signatures can lead to better security due to the relative ease of key distribution.

 #### Webhook headers (sending metadata to consumers)